 Prague is considered to be one of the most romantic and beautiful cities.
 Living and studying there could be a real dream come true as it is very international and student friendly destination.

-Charles University in Prague is one of the oldest universities in Europe, established in 1348, continuously modernizing and highly ranked internationally.
+Charles University in Prague is one of the oldest universities in Europe, established in 1348, continuously modernizing and highly ranked internationally among the top 2% global universities.
 Studying in Czech is for free, while the cost of studies in English varies depending on what you’d like to study.
 The most expensive is their prestigious and rigorous medical program in English.

 It is important to check carefully the application procedure.
 Application deadlines for degree programmes taught in English can be different for each faculty (it can vary from February to June/August).
 For example, their BA programme in Philosophy, Politics and Economics (PPE) is modeled on the Oxford PPE and is taught in English with application deadline of 31th of August (or the early deadline of 30th June), and start of studies on the 1st of October.
 Check each time the Central database of all study programmes.